stevester94/Chedd_Conference_Center/README.md

 `make`

-Now set the display to start with the system, and make the display sleep when not in use Add `sudo <path to your driver binary (binary file fbcp-ili9341 you just built)> &`   to /etc/rc.local Add contents of `set_sleep_time.bash to ~/.profile
+Now set the display to start with the system, and make the display sleep when not in use Copy the binary you just built (fbcp-ili9341) to /usr/bin Copy chedd_conference_center.service to /etc/systemd/system/ execute as root:
+    systemctl daemon-reload
+    systemctl enable chedd_conference_center.service
+    systemctl start chedd_conference_center.service
+With any luck, the screen should turn on...

+Add contents of `set_sleep_time.bash to ~/.profile `

 # Setup readonly fs (optional)
-Follow instructions at https://github.com/chesty/overlayroot, contained as a submodule here its best to do this last run the script `dorootwork` to change the file system The `dorootwork` script only allows editing for the current shell...
+Follow instructions at [Overlayroot](https://github.com/chesty/overlayroot), contained as a submodule here its best to do this last run the script `dorootwork` to change the file system The `dorootwork` script only allows editing for the current shell...